ScottLogic/OpenInferESG/README.md

 - Cross-validation using multiple AI systems and manual exploratory testing

 ## InferESG Roadmap & Docs
-InferESG is based on InferGPT/LLM - more details below:
+InferESG is based on InferGPT/LLM

-Want more context about how it works, our roadmap and documentation?
-Check out the [wiki](https://github.com/WaitThatShouldntWork/InferGPT/wiki)

 We are very keen to integration further use of the Knowledge Graph as we believe this will help manage a lot of the risks and improve it's capabilities.